flanagan-lab/Snigra_behaviour/README.md

 ### R scripts

-The directory called R_scripts/ contains archived R scripts used in initial analyses (but which are superceded by the docs), and one script used for the analyses in the manuscript.
-The functions of each of the scripts are as follows (in order in which they are most useful):
+The directory called R_scripts/ contains archived R scripts used in initial analyses (but which are superseded by the docs).
+The functions of each of the scripts are as follows:

-* `Initiation_Display_test.R`: runs the proportion tests to compare which sex initiates more, and to investigate whether the ornament is used more in courtship or competition.
-Also includes the code to create Fig 1 in the manuscript.
 * `archive/Readin_data.R`: parses the datasheets focusing on courtship behaviours, which are in BORIS_data/.
 * `archive/Chasing_data.R`: Parses the datasheets focused on chasing behaviours, which are in Chase_datasheets/.
 * `archive/Combining_data.R`: Combines data from the original scoring of courtship behaviours (in BORIS_data/) with the chasing behaviour data (in Chase_datasheets/).
+* `archive/Initiation_Display_test.R`: runs the proportion tests to compare which sex initiates more, and to investigate whether the ornament is used more in courtship or competition.
 * `archive/Activity_linear_model.R`: Processes the courtship data to be able to run a linear model on courtship display times.
 Performs model selection and identifies the best fitting model.
 Some exploratory plots are also included (not included in manuscript).
 * `archive/Group_size_lm.R`: Reads in courtship behaviour and performs some exploratory plotting and analysis of courtship behaviour and its relationship to group size.
 This was not included in the main manuscript.